Andrea Callard

 8 colors on Rives BFK

+Old Wood/New Life reflects Callard's connection to elders and landscape.
+She had recently driving through the American Southwest with three generations of family.
 The memory of the red Oklahoma clay became the spots seen in this print.
 In the next layer, a rubbing from her cabin doorstep emerged as a veil of blue haze.
-The central image of the tree comes from a lively old tree in front of the gallery, but it also embodies the spirit of her elders.
+Further, a lively but very old old tree grew in front of the gallery and recalled the elder spirits.